jxcore/jxcore/doc/Android_Compile.md

 ```bash
 $> build_scripts/android-configure.sh ~/androidNDK/
 ```
 This should create `android-toolchain` and `android-toolchain-intel` folders under the project's root folder.
-We need this folders to prepare Android ARM, MIPS and Intel binaries.

 ### Compile as a Standalone Process

 ```bash
 $> build_scripts/android_standalone.sh ~/androidNDK/ intel sm
 ```
-Instead of 'intel' you can also set 'arm' for ARM target. sm symbolizes Spider Monkey, for V8 engine set 'v8'
+Instead of 'intel' you can also set 'arm' for ARM target.
+`sm` symbolizes Spider Monkey, for V8 engine set `v8`

-When the compilation is completed, you can find the 'jx' binary is available under `out_android` folder.
+When the compilation process is completed, you can find the 'jx' binary is available under `out_android` folder.

 ### Compile as a Static Library